-LOGAN — If there was a chink in the armor of the growing legend of Utah State quarterback Chuckie Keeton coming into last Thursday night's season-opener against Utah, it was that his numbers were not great in big road games.
+LOGAN — If there was a chink in the armor of the growing legend of Utah State quarterback Chuckie Keeton coming into Thursday night’s season opener against Utah, it was that his numbers were not great in big road games.

-At Wisconsin last year, Keeton gave Utah State a chance to win but finished just 18-of-34 for 184 yards as the Aggies fell just short.
-At BYU, it was a similar story: 22-of-38 passing for 202 yards in a three-point loss.
+At Wisconsin last year, Keeton gave Utah State a chance to win but finished just 18-34 for 184 yards as the Aggies fell just short.
+At BYU it was a similar story: 22-38 passing for 202 yards in a three-point loss.

 Against Utah on Thursday night, Keeton put to bed any notion that he was only a product of a soft schedule.
-The junior finished 31-of-40 through the air for 314 yards and two touchdowns.
-He also added 15 carries for 85 yards, including a sensational diving touchdown that gave the Aggies a 23-14 lead in the third quarter.
+The junior finished 31-40 throwing for 314 yards and two touchdowns.
+He also added 15 carriers for 85 yards, including a sensational diving touchdown that gave the Aggies a 23-14 lead in the third quarter.

-Utah defenders struggled to bring Keeton down as he seemingly eluded them at every turn, changing what looked like sure sacks into positive plays for the Aggies over and over again, almost single-handedly keeping Utah State in the game.
+Utah defenders struggled to bring Keeton down as he seemingly eluded them at every turn, changing seemingly sure sacks into positive plays for the Aggies over and over again, almost single-handedly keeping Utah State in the game.

 Despite a phenomenal individual performance, Keeton did not see many moral victories and took much of the blame for the Aggies' 30-26 loss to the Utes.

 “The offense did a lot of good things, but at the same time we had too many three-and-outs,” Keeton said after the game.
 “I put a lot of that on myself.
 I need to be smarter in this offense.
 It’s my team.
 It’s Jake Doughty’s team.
 It’s Zach Vigil’s team.
 We all need to step up, including myself.
 I put a lot of the loss on myself.”